Planning to visit Los Angeles soon? LA is the second biggest city in the USA and there are endless fun things to do in

 Located in the Santa Monica mountain range, it’s approximately a 20-minute drive north-west of Downtown and offers several hiking trails, deep canyons, pony rides, and stunning views over LA.

 If I lived in LA, I’d be hiking here all the time, especially considering it’s one of those FREE things to do in LA with kids.

 We did the hike to the Mt Hollywood Summit, a 4 mile loop trail, which offered spectacular views of Downtown LA, the Griffith Observatory, Hollywood Hills and the Hollywood sign.

-We didn’t make it to the sign – it was much longer to get all the way there, so it’s going on our list of Los Angeles activities for next time!
+We didn’t make it to the sign – it was much longer to get all the way there, so it’s going on our list of Los Angeles family activities for next time!

 The LA Sightseeing Pass includes guided hikes in Griffith Park if you did not want to do it yourself.
 It’s perfectly safe and enjoyable to do it solo as a family activity in LA!